mashmawy/NeonBlue.Expressions/README.md

 The result can be a numerical value, a string, a datetime, a boolean or null depending on the expression.

-**Variables and Constants:**
-* Variables can be defined and used within expressions to store and manipulate values.
-* Constants are predefined values that cannot be changed.
-* The library provides mechanisms for managing variables and constants within the evaluation context.

 **Functions and Operators:**
 The library supports a variety of built-in functions and operators, including: